hozn/keepassdb/README.md

 # keepassdb

 **IMPORTANT**
-This library is under active development and is not yet fully functional!
+This library is in rough and under active development.
+Tread carefully!

 keepassdb is a python module to provide an API to read and write KeePass 1.x / KeePassX